1Password/scim-examples/docker/README.md

 ### Docker Swarm manual deployment

 To use Docker Swarm, run `docker swarm init` or `docker swarm join` on the target node and complete that portion of the setup.
-Refer to [Dockerâ€™s documentation for more details](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).
+Refer to [Docker's documentation for more details](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).

 Unlike Docker Compose, you won't need to set the `OP_SESSION` variable in `scim.env`.
 Instead, you'll use Docker Secrets to store the `scimsession` file.
 You'll still need to set the environment variable `OP_TLS_DOMAIN` within `scim.env` to the URL you selected during [PREPARATION.md](/PREPARATION.md).
 Open that in your preferred text editor and change `OP_TLS_DOMAIN` to that domain name.
 This is also needs to be set for self-managed TLS Docker Swarm deployment.